lbakker77/rtrkr/AI-Eval/automatic category/evaluation.md

 # Evaluation #

-This document contains the evaludation guidelines used to test and select an ai model for re-tracker automatic category assignmemt
+This document contains evaludation guidelines used to test and select an ai model for rtrkr's automatic category assignmemt

-The output of the ai must not be of very high quality since the categries can be changed by the user manually if required.
-The ai selection should not require a manual change in > 95% of the cases.
+The output of the ai module does not need to be of very high quality since the categries can be changed by the user manually if required.
+Nevertheless the ai selection should be fitting in > 95% of the cases.

 ## Expectations ##